Psychology Advising Questions

-To add a minor, review the requirements in the Undergraduate Catalog or using the What-If tab in DegreeWorks.
-Most minors are 15-18 credits, and all minors require at least nine credits of upper-level courses.
+To add a minor, review the requirements in the Undergraduate Catalog or use the What-If tab in DegreeWorks.
+Most minors are 15-18 credits, and all minors require at least nine credits of upper-level coursework.
 Completing a minor usually takes three semesters due to pre-requisites and sequential courses, but some minors can be completed more quickly.
 Meet with your advisor to review the minor and see how you can add the electives to your overall plan.
 Bring a copy of the intent to minor form, found in 1120 LSB, when you meet with your advisor.
 Return the form to Vee Lewis in 1120 LSB.

 What is group advising?

 Group advising is the method our department uses to advise students and remove students’ advising holds each semester.
 Group advising sessions are offered several weeks before registration.
 Topics discussed include: degree requirements, progressing through the major, preparing for graduation and career or graduate school preparation.
 Sessions are organized by progress in the major.

 Where are advising booklets and other forms located?

 Advising booklets are linked on our main Undergraduate Advising page https://psychology.wvu.edu/students/current-undergraduate-students/advising .
 A new advising booklet is provided each year.
 The new advising booklet is updated with all current University and departmental policies related to earning your degree.
 Students must bring their advising booklet to all advising sessions and appointments.
 Students are expected to update their advising booklets with courses completed and any additional degrees sought, such as a minor or another major.